Efficient and optimal binary Hopfield associative memory storage using minimum probability flow

-Here, $\mb J_i$ is the $i$th row of $\mb J$ and $H$ is the \textit{Heaviside function} given by $H(r) = 1$ if $r > 0$ and $H(r) = 0$ if $r \leq 0$.
+Here, $\mathbf J_i$ is the $i$th row of $\mathbf J$ and $H$ is the \textit{Heaviside function} given by $H(r) = 1$ if $r > 0$ and $H(r) = 0$ if $r \leq 0$.

-The \textit{energy} $E_{\mb x}$ of a binary pattern $\mb x$ in a Hopfield network is defined to be
+The \textit{energy} $E_{\mathbf x}$ of a binary pattern $\mathbf x$ in a Hopfield network is defined to be

 identical to the energy function for an Ising spin glass.
 In fact, the dynamics of a Hopfield network can be seen as 0-temperature Gibbs sampling of this energy function.
 A fundamental property of Hopfield networks is that asynchronous dynamical updates do not increase the energy (\ref{hopfield_energy}).
-Thus, after a finite number of updates, each initial state $\mb x$ converges to a \textit{fixed-point} $\mb x^{*} = (x_1^*,\ldots,x_n^*)^{\top}$ of the dynamics; that is, $x^{*}_i = H(\mb J_i \mb x^{*} - \theta_i)$ for each $i$.
-See Fig.~\ref{fig7a} for a sample Hopfield network on $n=3$ nodes.
+Thus, after a finite number of updates, each initial state $\mathbf x$ converges to a \textit{fixed-point} $\mathbf x^{*} = (x_1^*,\ldots,x_n^*)^{\top}$ of the dynamics; that is, $x^{*}_i = H(\mathbf J_i \mathbf x^{*} - \theta_i)$ for each $i$.

-Given a binary pattern $\mb x$, the \textit{neighborhood} $\mathcal{N}(\mb x)$ of $\mathbf{x}$ consists of those binary vectors which are Hamming distance $1$ away from $\mb x$ (i.e., those with exactly one bit different from $\mb x$).
-We say that $\mb x$ is a \textit{strict local minimum} if every $\mb x' \in \mathcal{N}(\mb x)$ has a strictly larger energy:
+Given a binary pattern $\mathbf x$, the \textit{neighborhood} $\mathcal{N}(\mathbf x)$ of $\mathbf{x}$ consists of those binary vectors which are Hamming distance $1$ away from $\mathbf x$ (i.e., those with exactly one bit different from $\mathbf x$).
+We say that $\mathbf x$ is a \textit{strict local minimum} if every $\mathbf x' \in \mathcal{N}(\mathbf x)$ has a strictly larger energy:

-where $\delta_i = 1-2 x_i$ and $x_i$ is the bit that differs between $\mb x$ and $\mb x'$.
-It is straightforward to verify that if $\mb x$ is a strict local minimum, then it is a fixed-point of the dynamics.
+where $\delta_i = 1-2 x_i$ and $x_i$ is the bit that differs between $\mathbf x$ and $\mathbf x'$.
+It is straightforward to verify that if $\mathbf x$ is a strict local minimum, then it is a fixed-point of the dynamics.